BOOK: THE RULE OF THE LAND: WALKING IRELAND'S BORDER

 A true account of a border and its people

-Hunderds of statements about life on Ireland's border were written during the Border People's Parliament when 150 border people met at Northern Ireland's Parliament Buildings.
+Hundreds of statements about life on Ireland's border were written during the Border People's Parliament when 150 border people met at Northern Ireland's Parliament Buildings.
 The event was commissioned by 14-18 NOW and the Belfast International Arts Festival.

 See the manifesto more closely here.
 I wrote about the creation of the manifesto for The Conversation.